Learn Nuxt with a Collection of 100+ Tips!

 Use Abilities

 To use ability, you have access to 3 bouncer functions: allows, denies, and authorize.
 Both of them are available in the client and the server.
-The implementation is different but the API is the same and it's entirely transparent the developer.
+The implementation is different but the API is (nearly) the same and it's entirely transparent the developer.
+On the server, the first parameter is the event from the handler.

 The allows function returns a boolean if the user can perform the action: